Mr-Socrates/AI-nets-website/README.md

 <h2 id="technologies">Functionaity and technologies used</h2>

-+ short description..
+short description..
 <ul>
- <li>1)Website AIGames lists the most popular games based on genetic algorithms, neural networks or expert systems.</li>
+ <li>Website AIGames lists the most popular games based on genetic algorithms, neural networks or expert systems.</li>
- <li>2)Users can register to the AIGames and play all of the available games.</li>
+ <li>Users can register to the AIGames and play all of the available games.</li>
- <li>3)After login to the system User can see the list of favourite AIGames, check self email and password or search for a good game to upgrade ones skills!</li>
+ <li>After login to the system User can see the list of favourite AIGames, check self email and password or search for a good game to upgrade ones skills!</li>
- <li>4)The AIGames system gives an opportunity to see the developers team members, check their personal information on facebook or job experience through github links and last but not least to contact them for example in order to join the team and develop even more briliant functions!</li>
+ <li>The AIGames system gives an opportunity to see the developers team members, check their personal information on facebook or job experience through github links and last but not least to contact them for example in order to join the team and develop even more briliant functions!</li>
- <li>5)There is also a possibility to see the Course details online or information about the Department of Informatics.
+ <li>There is also a possibility to see the Course details online or information about the Department of Informatics.
 You can also acces the project documemtation of work easy. </li>
 </ul>

 Features implemented:
-Dynamic website creation through PHP jQuery handeling of iframe loading
++ Dynamic website creation through PHP
++ jQuery handeling of iframe loading
-Responsive design
++ Responsive design
-Firebase Authentication
++ Firebase Authentication
-Firebase Realtime Database
++ Firebase Realtime Database

 <h2 id="technologies">Technologies used:</h2>